 I have been enjoying the DVD series “Teaching the Classics” by Adam and Missy Andrews.
 It is training for parent teachers, or anyone who is interested, to use the Socratic method to facilitate literary analysis of any story, by any student.
 Most of the material is familiar to me, but Andrew’s presentation is so concise and methodical that you cannot help but come away with lots of uses for literary analysis.
 We use it for movies, plays, and even picture books.
 Adam Andrews recommends starting literary analysis with children’s books, even when starting with older students.

 You will want questions to help determine the elements of a story: setting, plot, theme, conflict, and characters.
 I have attached 5 starter questions to work through with your kids, big or small.
 Start with a classic story.
 Try your favorite Curious George book, one of the Frances stories, Little Bear, or Mike Mulligan.
-Try it today as my gift to you!
-5 Questions to Ask Your Preschooler When Reading a Story Together
+Clink on the link and try it today with whatever book your cutie pie drops into your lap.
+It is my gift to you!
+5 Questions to Ask Your Preschooler When Reading a Story Together.

 Let me know what story you use and how it goes!
 Happy reading!